CCHU9048 Arts and Humanities

 What is a city?
 Through what processes is our built environment constituted?
 How do we dwell in our cities and how do different kinds of urban space shape our sense of place and community belonging?
-This course will explore practices of urbanism across a range of contexts from antiquity to the present day.
-By doing so it will allow students to develop insights into the social relations and human struggles that have been produced by, and continue to produce, particular types of built forms in different places over time.
-In the broadest sense, the course will use urbanism as a lens to understand the relationship between urban forms and the complex, multiple processes that constitute cities and their urban milieus.
+This course explores practices of urbanism across a range of contexts from antiquity to the present day.
+By doing so it allows students to develop insights into the social relations and human struggles that have been produced by, and continue to produce, particular types of built forms in different places over time.
+In the broadest sense, the course uses urbanism as a lens to understand the relationship between urban forms and the complex, multiple processes that constitute cities and their urban milieus.

-The course content will be organized around sets of case studies, with each focusing on a specific theme that indicates particular continuities and congruencies between cities of different locations and time periods.
-The discussion throughout the course will engage with questions related to contemporary urbanization and consider how historical knowledge may impart a better understanding of the challenges we are facing in the global present.
+The course content is organized around sets of case studies, with each focusing on a specific theme that indicates particular continuities and congruencies between cities of different locations and time periods.
+Discussions throughout the course engage with questions related to contemporary urbanization and consider how historical knowledge may impart a better understanding of the challenges we are facing in the global present.

 Course Learning Outcomes

 On completing the course, students will be able to:

 - Become familiar with the urban heritage of the past and locate built environments in their historical, social and cultural contexts.

 - Analyze urban processes from different perspectives by thinking across time and geographical scales.

 - Develop wide-ranging curiosity about cities and the different peoples that inhabit them.